infopark/scrivito_advanced_editors/README.md

 # If attribute is an enum, no list have to be set
 scrivito_toggle_button_editor(obj, attribute)

-# List can also be a hash in form
+# List can also be a list of hashes in form
+[
   {
-  caption: 'Text on Button',
+    caption: 'Text visible on Button',
-  content: 'Text will be saved', css, 'css class of button',
+    content: 'Text will be saved',
+    css, 'css class of button',
     stlye: 'style can be added to button'
-}
+  },
+  ...
+]
 ```

 A block can be set to edit the view of one button.
 This is usefull if used to select icons or colors.